capprogram/2017bootcamp-general/git-tutorial/07-collaborating.md

 5. Select Protect this branch, and click Save changes.

 ## Make changes to a branch
-Make a branch of your (Wolfman's) local master and switch to it
+Make a branch of the Collaborator's (Wolfman's) local master and switch to it

 ```
 git branch wolfman-pluto